jens-maus/RaspberryMatic/home-assistant-addon/DOCS.md

 3. Add the URL https://github.com/jens-maus/RaspberryMatic as a new add-on repository and click **Close**.
 4. Find the "RaspberryMatic CCU" add-on at the bottom and click it.
 5. Click on the `INSTALL` button.
-6. Install to the sidebar by clicking on `Show in sidebar`
+6. Install to the sidebar by clicking on `Show in sidebar`.
+7. Disable `protection-mode` as the add-on required elevated access rights.
-7. Start add-on by clicking on `START`
+8. Start add-on by clicking on `START`
-8. Click on the `RaspberryMatic` sidebar link to switch into the RaspberryMatic WebUI.
+9. Click on the `RaspberryMatic` sidebar link to switch into the RaspberryMatic WebUI.

 More detailed documentation on the installation can be found [here](https://github.com/jens-maus/RaspberryMatic/wiki/Installation-HomeAssistant)